European Pay Transparency Directive Tracker

 Ireland

-Key provisions (expected): Two-bill strategy: (1) Equality (Miscellaneous Provisions) Bill covering salary ranges in job ads and salary history ban (pre-legislative scrutiny completed October 2025), (2) standalone Pay Transparency Bill (General Scheme not yet published).
+Two-bill strategy: (1) Equality and Family Leaves (Miscellaneous Provisions) Bill 2024 — already covers the salary history ban (Article 5 of the directive); (2) standalone Pay Transparency Bill — General Scheme not yet published.
 Pay secrecy clauses prohibited.
-Reporting for 50+ employees.
-Joint pay assessment where gap exceeds 5%.
-No Heads of Bill published yet.
+Reporting threshold expected at 50+ employees.
+Joint pay assessment where unjustified gap exceeds 5%.

-Ireland was fined €1.54M by CJEU in August 2025 for missing the Work-life Balance Directive deadline — precedent for infringement consequences.
+Precedent: Ireland was fined €1.54M by the CJEU in August 2025 for missing the Work-life Balance Directive deadline.

 Our local partner